eduardz1/Bachelor-Thesis/chapters/raspberries-responsabilities-and-physical-setup.typ

       [
         #underline("What is it?")

-        Landsat Normalized Difference Vegetation Index (NDVI) is used to quantify vegetation greenness and is useful in understanding vegetation density and assessing changes in plant health.
+        The Landsat Normalized Difference Vegetation Index (NDVI) is used to quantify vegetation greenness and is useful in understanding vegetation density and assessing changes in plant health.
-        NDVI is calculated as a ratio between the red (R) and near infrared (NIR) values in traditional fashion: @ndvidef
+        NDVI is calculated as a ratio between the red (R) and near-infrared (NIR) values in traditional fashion: @ndvidef

         $ ("NIR" - "R") / ("NIR" + "R") $
       ]
     )

     To better understand how healthy our plants were we decided to use an infrared camera to quantify the NDVI.
-In our small scale application the data were not too helpful because of the color noise surrounding the plants but it will work very well if used on a camera mounted on top of the plants and focussed in an area large enough that the image is filled with only vegetation.
+In our small-scale application, the data were not too helpful because of the color noise surrounding the plants but it will work very well if used on a camera mounted on top of the plants and focussed in an area large enough that the image is filled with only vegetation.

-    Connecting the camera is very straight forward given that we used the `Raspberry Pi NoIR` module.
+    Connecting the camera is very straightforward given that we used the `Raspberry Pi NoIR` module.

     The following is an extract of the class we use to calculate the index: